Vlad Holiday: My Favorite Drug (2024-present)

 "My Favorite Drug (album)" peaked at No. 9 on the Sub-Modern Albums Radio Chart, while "Closer" peaked at No. 14 at Alternative Specialty Radio.

-Holiday supported the album on tours with Cage The Elephant on the Neon Pill tour, Declan McKenna, a US/Canada headline tour as well as a performance at Austin City Limits in 2024.
+Holiday supported the album on national tours with Cage The Elephant, Declan McKenna, a festival slot at Austin City Limits 2024, as well as his first headline tours in the US, Canada, Europe and UK.

-In October and November 2025, Vlad will be hitting the road again with Cage The Elephant as well as another headline tour.